JochenHiller/jvm-perftests/InstallJavaVMs.md

 For JavaSE Embedded 7 the archive file will simply be unpacked.
 For JavaSE Embedded 8 the archive file will be unpacked.
 The jrecreate.sh will be used to create a full-jre profile.
 The install folder will be the name of the VM extended by "-jre-full".
+If ZIP files present, the Unlimited JCE Policies will be installed into ../lib/security and will replace the original ones.

 ## JavaVMs supported on Raspberry Pi